-The Mansfields had seven children, five of whom lived to adulthood -- Hazel Leota Johnson, Robert "Lloyd" Mansfield, Austin Dale Mansfield, Billie Elden "Bill" Mansfield Sr. and Melvin Ferril Mansfield.
+The Mansfields together produced a brood of seven children, five of whom lived to adulthood -- Hazel Leota Johnson, Robert "Lloyd" Mansfield, Austin Dale Mansfield, Billie Elden "Bill" Mansfield Sr. and Melvin Ferril Mansfield.

 Sadly, Grace lost twin sons in a stillbirth on Dec.
 3, 1916.
 Their tender remains were placed in the Mansfield burial plot at Pleasant Hill Cemetery.
 Their grave marker, seen here, was very clean and legible when photographed in September 2010 by the founder of this website.

 Maude and Sidney were longtime farmers of near Concordia.
 When the federal census was taken in 1920, the Mansfields made their home in the Condordia area.
 Among their neighbors were Maude's parents, brother Arley Z. Swearingen and their unmarried aunt Lillian "Mana" Johnson.

 They are seen here on the porch of their farmhouse south of Concordia, at an unknown date.
 Also seated with them are son Austin and his second wife Rhea.

 The census of 1930 shows the Mansfields residing in Cloud County, in near proximity to Maude's parents.
 Sidney was listed as working as a "general farm" farmer.
 Daughter Hazel, age 25, was employed as a public school teacher, and son Robert, age 21, also as a farm laborer.